 Method 1: Use Microsoft Safety Scanner to scan your computer for malware

-One of the two most common causes of the “Entry point not found” error is a virus or malware infection, with the other most common cause being a damaged or corrupted system file.
-If a virus or malware is what is causing the “Entry point not found” error, downloading Microsoft Safety Scanner from here and using it to scan your computer and get rid of any and all viruses or malware that it contains will fix the problem.
+The two most common causes of the “Entry point not found” error are a virus or malware infection, and a damaged or corrupted system file.
+If a virus or malware is causing the “Entry point not found” error, downloading the Microsoft Safety Scanner from here and using it to scan your computer will eliminate any and all viruses or malware, thereby fixing the problem.

 Method 2: Run a System File Checker Scan

-If the “Entry point not found” error is being caused by a system file that has been corrupted or messed around with by you or by some kind of malware or virus, running a System File Checker scan will find any and all corrupted system files, fix them and get rid of the issue.
+If the ‘Entry point not found’ error is caused by a system file that has been corrupted or tampered with by you, malware, or a virus, running a System File Checker scan will locate any corrupted system files, repair them, and resolve the issue.